-1. The first is that each of us who is a child of God — a member of his saved covenant people, an heir of God's promise — became what we are by sovereign grace, not human initiative.
+1. Each of us who is a child of God — a member of his saved covenant people, an heir of God’s promise — became what we are by sovereign grace, not human initiative.

-What is the difference between a "child of the flesh" and the "children of promise"?
-The difference is that ordinary human resources bring children of the flesh into being, but the sovereign power of God's promise brings the children of promise into being.
-You see this in verse 9: "For this is the word of promise: 'AT THIS TIME I WILL COME, AND SARAH SHALL HAVE A SON.'"
-In other words, Abraham tried to make an heir for God's promise by the human initiative, that is, out of flesh (Ishmael), but God said, "No, heirs of promise come into being through supernatural, divine intervention.
-That is what it means to be a Christian — an heir of God's covenant promises.
+What is the difference between a “child of the flesh” and the “children of promise”?
+The difference is that ordinary human resources bring children of the flesh into being, but the sovereign power of God’s promise brings the children of promise into being.
+You see this in verse 9: “For this is the word of promise: ‘At this time I will come, and Sarah will have a son.’”
+In other words, Abraham tried to make an heir for God’s promise by the human initiative, that is, out of flesh (Ishmael), but God said, “No, heirs of promise come into being through supernatural, divine intervention.
+That is what it means to be a Christian — an heir of God’s covenant promises.
 That is how you became a Christian.

 2. Finally, the second application is to the funding of Education for Exultation.
-Is it possible that we could enter a $9 million educational and multi-purpose building in two years, debt-free?
-The answer we offer is simply the word of God to Abraham in Genesis 18:14, "Is anything too difficult for the LORD?"
+Is it possible that we could enter a nine million dollar educational and multi-purpose building in two years, debt-free?
+The answer we offer is simply the word of God to Abraham in Genesis 18:14, “Is anything too difficult for the Lord?”

 Our hope and prayer is that God, in his great mercy, would look upon our plan not as presumption but as one more expression of the great Isaac Factor that runs through the whole Bible: God often does things in a way that makes us depend on him for the humanly impossible.
 Why?